Re-Used Props - Medical Instruments

 by Jörg Hillebrand and Bernd Schneider

-Many props of Star Trek were later modified or even recycled without changes to represent equipment for a different purpose or of another civilization.
+Many props of Star Trek were later modified or recycled without changes to represent equipment for a different purpose or of another civilization.
 Here are quite a few examples of medical instruments.
 Please note that every statement made here should be taken with a grain of salt.
-There is no need to seek for explanations.
-Certainly we are not supposed to watch closely enough to notice that Beverly's instruments occasionally show up in engineering.
+There is no need to seek for explanations why Beverly's instruments occasionally show up in engineering.

 Forcefield generator & medical instrument